 We do not think that even a ten-year allowance commitment would create for landlords and speculative rehabilitators of residential property all of the expectations of a permanent program.
-Structural rehabilitation on 20-year mortgage financing is not uncommon; some Federally subsidized rehabilitation mortgages have terms of 40 years.
-As we understand such investments, cash flow rather than equity accumulation is usually the dominant consideration--if not to the borrower, then to the lender.
+Structural rehabilitation on the basis of 20-year mortgage financing is not uncommon; some federally subsidized rehabilitation mortgages have terms of 40 years.
+As we understand such investments, cash flow rather than equity accumulation is usually the dominant consideration-if not to the borrower, then to the lender.
 If so, every dollar increase in annual debt service must be matched by a dollar increase in expected annual revenue to provide a horizon-neutral investment incentive.

-Assume that with an unlimited horizon for the allowance-stimulated demand increase, a landlord could get 21-year financing for rehabilitation at 8 percent and concluded that such an investment would be marginally profitable.
-With a ten-year or five-year allowance commitment, , the investment would be less interesting to both the landlord and the lender.
-To amortize the investment over ten years would require annual debt-service charges that are 1.6 times the charges for 21-year amortization; a five-year amortization schedule raises the annual charge to 2.5 times the 21-year charge.
+Assume that with an unlimited horizon for the allowance-stimulated demand increase, a landlord could get 21-year financing for rehabilitation at 8 percent and he concluded that such an investment would be marginally profitable.
+With a ten-year or five-year allowance commitment, the investment would be less interesting to both the landlord and the lender.
+To amortize the investment over ten years would require annual debt-service charges that are 1.6 times the charges for 21-year amortization; a five-year amortization schedule raises the annual charge to 2.5 times the 21-year charge.\ that the five-year horizon would have an elasticity of .90.

-If we also assume a balanced program of housing improvement with proportional increases in all inputs, over a typical initial mix of inputs, these alternative horizons yield different price elasticities of supply.
-If the 21-year horizon has an elasticity of unity, we estimate that the ten-year horizon would have an elasticity of .96 and that the five-year horizon would have an elasticity of .90.
 Different but reasonable assumptions would yield slightly different answers, but we believe that these illustrative calculations reflect as well as any others the probable biases in supply responsiveness associated with short-term allowance commitments.
 In our judgment, the 4-percent bias associated with a ten-year term would not seriously degrade the usefulness of our experimental findings, especially since the direction of bias is clear.
 The 10-percent bias associated with a five-year commitment is, we think, larger than is consistent with experimental purposes and credibility.

+If we also assume a balanced program of housing improvement with proportional increases in all inputs, over a typical initial mix of inputs, these alternative horizons yield different price elasticities of supply.
+If the 21-year horizon has an elasticity of unity, we estimate that the ten-year horizon would have an elasticity of .96 and

-\The computations leading to these conclusions can be found in Lowry, Rydell, and de Ferranti, op. cit., WN-7711-UI, pp. 55-56.
+The computations leading to these conclusions can be found in Lowry, Rydell, and de Ferranti, Testing the Supply Response to Housing Allowances, pp. 55-56.
 Also see C. Peter Rydell, The Landlord Reinvestment Model: A Computer Based Method of Evaluating the Financial Feasibility of Alternative Treatments for Problem Buildings, The Rand Corporation, P-4477, October 1970.